 She is the author of McGraw-Hill’s definitive book on networking, The Networking Survival Guide.
 Diane speaks and trains thousands of people each year on ways to build relationships, leading to opportunities and growth.

-Diane’s travels include all seven continents and approximately 60 countries.
-Having lived overseas for several years and domestically, in several regions of the USA, Diane has acquired a keen appreciation and awareness of international cultures.
-She is able to support the complexities of cultural, gender and racial relationships.
+Diane’s travels include all seven continents and over 60 countries.
+Having lived overseas for several years and domestically in several regions of the USA, Diane has a keen appreciation for diverse cultures.
+In her work she celebrates and supports the complexities of all cultural, gender